 A COMMON CLINICAL PRESENTATION AND AN UNCOMMON DIAGNOSIS, ‘GANGLIOCYTIC PARAGANGLIOMA’: CASE REPORT

-ABSTRACT: A common clinical presentation, however the diagnosis was different from the common differentials.
-Presenting to you a case of malena, headache, dizziness, fatigue.
-He presented as a diagnostic dilemma.
-A battery of tests performed to ascertain the diagnosis.
-A definitive diagnosis was not available.
-After multidisciplinary team approach, it was unanimously decided to subject the patient to surgery.
+ABSTRACT:Can start your abstract as Duodenal gangliocytic Paraganglioma is an uncommon tumour with a common clinical presentation .
+Mention pathological characteristics and IHC used in the diagnosis.
+Mention whether it has potential for metastasis or malignant transformation .Mention in short of your case as in mention age , gender of your patient Presenting to you a case of malena, headache, dizziness, fatigue.
+Patient can never present with a diagnostic dilemma it’s the clinician who has the diagnostic dilemma !..
 The histopathological examination showed spindle cells, epitheloid cells and ganglion cells, thereby clinching the diagnosis of ‘Duodenal Gangliocytic Paraganglioma’.
-The first case was reported in 1957, however only a few hundred cases are available in the literature mostly in the form of case reports.
-Existing case series contain only single digit cases.
+The first case was reported in 1957, however only a few hundred cases are available in the literature mostly in the form of case reports..
 Because of the rarity of the case, it is important to report thereby adding to the existing literature.

 KEYWORDS: Duodenum, Gangliocytic Paraganglioma, Case Report, Excision